import asyncio

 if interrupted_tasks:

-input_data = Command(resume=_input)
+input_data = build_resume_command(interrupted_tasks, _input)

 else:

-message = _input.pop("message", "")
+message = _input.pop("message", "") or ""

 input_data = {"messages": [HumanMessage(content=message)], **_input}